templaza/tz_portfolio/README.md

 *** Changelog ***

+30/01/2020 - 2.3.9

+	- Fix error rtl of masonry.
+	- Fix error with breadcrumb.
+	- Added options for module TZ Portfolio Plus Tags: "Show Article Counter", "Show Tag All", "Tag All Text", "Choose Menu".
+	- Optimize code generate css from scss.
+	- Optimize feedblog of dashboard in admin.
+	- Optimize load list items from our server of Add-on, Style, Extensions in back-end.

 13/12/2019 - 2.3.8

 	- Fix issue: language strings didn't show value for addons and styles properly in back-end.